SKA-ScienceDataProcessor/algorithm-reference-library/cluster_tests/README.md

  Known exceptions

- - ritoy_numba fails on P3
+ - ritoy_numba fails on P3 if the number of workers per node is greater than one.
+For this reason we do not currently recommend using numba.

  Tim Cornwell 12/11/2019